| This is thought to be a one of a kind and is shown

 they still can be put restored to service.
 The major losses seem

 to collector accident and attempts to service them without knowing how.
+For those unfamiliar, this clock was a replacement

 for the originally specified Jaeger Lecoultre A-10 found here.